Rocker Locker Installation Tips

 Mounting the Trim

 The first nut you should put on is the top most front.
 It's pretty difficult to get started.
 You can check the video here for how best to do it.
-(Update 04/26/2025 this is a lot easier as the design has been updated after this date to move the location of this screw).
+(Update as pf 04/26/2025 this is a lot easier as the design has been updated after this date to move the location of this screw).
 All the others are pretty easy.
-Tighten them all a bit at a time to get a uniform compression.
+Tighten them all a bit at a time to get a uniform compression of all the pieces together.

 Installing the Hinges